Piraeus Athena: Discovery

-The Piraeus Athena was discovered in 1959, by workers who were drilling underground to install pipes.
-The excavation of the site was led by Ioannis Papademitriou, head of the Greek Archaeological Service, and Mastrokostas Euthymios, the Epimelete of Attica.
-The excavations uncovered an ancient warehouse that had been burned down, and which containing two groups of statues and other artefacts.
-Athena was found along with a not-quite-life-size bronze statue of Artemis, a large, bronze tragic mask, a herm, two bronze shields, two marble herms, and a small marble statue of Artemis Kindyas.
-The room the statue was found in was very close to the main harbour and the statues appeared to be packed ready to be shipped when the warehouse burnt down.
-The whole collection is now known as The Piraeus Bronzes.
+The Piraeus Athena was discovered in 1959 by workers who were drilling underground to install pipes.
+The excavation of the site was led by John Papademitriou, head of the Greek Archaeological Service, and Mastrokostas Euthymios, the Epimelete of Attica.
+The excavations uncovered an ancient warehouse that had been burned down, which contained two groups of statues and other artefacts.
+Athena was found along with a not-quite-life-size bronze statue of Artemis, a large, bronze tragic mask, two marble herms, two bronze shields, and a small marble statue of Artemis Kindyas.
+The room the statue was found in was close to the main harbour of Piraeus, and the statues appeared to be packed and ready to be shipped when the warehouse burnt down.
+The entire collection is now known as the Piraeus Bronzes.

-There are several theories as to why the statue would be packed ready to be shipped.
-The first is based on the fact that Piraeus was captured by Sulla in 86 BC.
+There are several theories as to why the statue would have been prepared for shipping.
+The first is based on the fact that the city of Piraeus was captured by Sulla in 86 BC.
 This would suggest that the statues were being shipped in order to save them from the Roman attack.
-This in turn indicates that the original location of the statue may have been either in Piraeus itself, or locations in its vicinity - including the Port of Athens, which was nearby.
+This in turn indicates that the original intended location of the statue may have been either in Piraeus itself or locations in its vicinity, including the port of nearby Athens.

 Other scholars, however, believe that the statue may have come from Delos.
 This identification is based on the fact that three of the statues found with the Piraeus Athena were of Artemis, who was believed to have been born at Delos.
-Further evidence for this suggestion is the capture of Delos by the romans in 88 BC.
-If this was the case the statues could have been part of the collection that Mithridates’ general had sent to Athens after the capture of the island.
-This theory is supported by the fact that a coin was also found somewhere near the statues with a date equivalent to 87/86 BC on it and a picture of King Mithridates VI.
+Further evidence for this suggestion is the capture of Delos by the Romans in 88 BC.
+If this was the case, the statues could have been part of the collection that Mithridates’ general had sent to Athens after their capture of the island.
+This theory is supported by the fact that a coin issued under King Mithridates VI was also found somewhere near the statues inscribed with a date equivalent to 87/86 BCE.